HomeGeek RockThe Birth of Wizard Rock

 The Birth of Wizard Rock

-During the early days of the first science fiction conventions, fans would gather in hotel rooms and sing songs together.
-Soon creative musicians began writing original tunes specifically for the sci-fi genre, some of which were serious, others spoofs.
+During the early days of science fiction conventions, fans would gather in hotel rooms during the evening hours and sing songs together.
+It wasn’t long before some of the fans began writing original tunes specifically for the sci-fi genre, many of which were serious, others mere spoofs.
 By the 1950s, these performances had become a tradition at cons and garnered the attention of journalist Lee Jacobs, who wrote an essay entitled, “The Influence of Science Fiction on Modern American Folk Music.”
-The article was never published but an editor from the Amateur Press Society found it amusing that Jacobs had misspelled “folk” as “filk.”

-The editor repeated the humorous anecdote many times, and “filk” soon became the official name for music composed and performed by science fiction aficionados.
-Fifty years later, another fandom-based genre of music debuted, and just as a typo in an unpublished article led to the birth of filk, an impromptu performance in the backyard of a home in Massachusetts swept across the country and around the world, giving rise to “wizard rock” as a result.
+Fifty years later, another fandom-based genre of music debuted and just like a typo in an unpublished article led to the birth of filk, an impromptu performance in the backyard of a home in Massachusetts reverberated across the country and around the world, giving rise to “wizard rock” as a result.

 “Wizard rock emerged during a very specific historical and technological context,” Thomas writes.
 “In 2002, Pottermania was part of the zeitgeist, with the books having ensnared an entire generation of children, as well as countless teenagers and adults.
 At the same time, technological breakthroughs had decreased the price of recording equipment, and more and more people were connecting online thanks to newfound high-speed Internet access.
 To (ab)use an idiom, wizard rock simply started in the right place at the right time.”